kzokv/automation-aaa/README.md

 │  └──────────────┘  └──────────────┘  └──────────────┘  │
 │                                                          │
 │  Resource Isolation:                                     │
-│  - Each machine has separate EAB instance               │
+│  - Each machine has separate SAB instance               │
 │  - Each machine has separate Unity Tray                 │
 │  - Each machine has separate test accounts               │
 │    (filtered by machine hostname)                       │